Senthil Balaji misused office to engineer cash-for-jobs 'scam': ED | Law-Order

 The ED said after raiding the premises of Balaji and his associates on Tuesday, it issued him a summons to appear before it for questioning but he allegedly ''refused to sign and receive'' them.

-The ED claimed Balaji ''shouted and yelled'' at the agency officials present at his house and the agency then attempted to record his statement there in the presence of two witnesses.
+It claimed Balaji ''shouted and yelled'' at the ED officials present at his house and the agency then attempted to record his statement there in the presence of two witnesses.

 It charged the minister of being ''completely non-cooperative'' during the proceedings and hence he was arrested around 1:30 am.
 It said the arrest was executed in the presence of two independent witnesses as the minister ''refused'' to sign the arrest memo.